 In this contribution, MMVD optimization scheme is proposed.
 Specifically, instead of 8 motion distance indices of MMVD in VTM3.0, 4 motion distance indices are used, and the actual motion distance from the given motion distance index is further adjusted considering 1) the magnitude of the base motion vector and block size or 2) mv resolution of the base motion vector.
 The experimental results for Test #1 reportedly show 0.08% (0.xx%) BD-rate savings with 97% (xx%) and 100% (xx%) encoding and decoding run-time compared to VTM3.0 as anchor in RA(LB) configurations, respectively.
 The experimental results for Test #2 reportedly show 0.05% (0.xx%) BD-rate savings with 97% (xx%) and 100% (xx%) encoding and decoding run-time compared to VTM3.0 as anchor in RA(LB) configurations, respectively.

+Discussion:

+Recommendation:

 JVET-M0308 Non-CE4: MMVD simplification [X. Chen, J. Zheng (HiSilicon)]